 – Case being plastic causes flex and creak

 – Not petty performance

-When you hear the name of HP, you always expect their products to be expensive.
-But this long-awaited Chromebook 14 has taken the possession of the best Chromebook due to its affordable price with a long 14-inch display, as well as its astonishing device.
+When you hear the name of HP, you always expect its products to be expensive.
+But this long-awaited Chromebook 14 has taken possession of the best Chromebook due to its affordable price with a long 14-inch display, as well as its astonishing device.
 The weight doesn’t seem heavy against its display’s size.
-You will get one of the best responsive keyboards in this cheapest Chromebook, which keys are spacious and well-spaced.
+In addition, you will get one of the best responsive keyboards in this cheapest Chromebook, which keys are spacious and well-spaced.
 Keys barely flex even after a hard press.

 You have an option to choose either HD or FHD panels but bear in mind that this Chromebook doesn’t come with a touchscreen as it is optional, and the resolution also varies from (1366×768) to (1920×1080) with a WLED backlit option.
 However, the screen is crisp and bright but still not as impressive as some of its competitors.
 Moreover, the processor plummets when more than 10 pages are opened along with 1080p videos.